 Concentration Risk.
 The Fund may concentrate its investments in a particular industry or group of industries to the extent that the Underlying Index concentrates in an industry or group of industries.
 To the extent that the Fund's investments are concentrated in or significantly exposed to a particular industry or sector, the Fund will be susceptible to loss due to adverse occurrences affecting that industry or sector.
 The Fund will be subject to the risk that economic, political or other conditions that have a negative effect on that industry or sector may adversely affect the Fund to a greater extent than if the Fund's assets were invested in a wider variety of industries or sectors.
 The Fund's concentration in certain industries or sectors will vary depending on the composition of the Underlying Index.
-Currently, the Underlying Index has significant exposure to industries within the technology sector.
-Companies in the technology sector can be significantly affected by intense competition, consumer preferences, problems with product compatibility and government regulation.
+Currently, the Underlying Index has significantly affected by intense competition, consumer preferences, problems with product compatibility and government regulation.